PromPromm/Scissor/PROJECT-STATEMENT.md

   coming from.
 We need to track when a URL is used.
 - Link History:
-  Scissor allows users to see the history of links they’ve created so they can easily find and reuse links they have previously created
+  Scissor allows users to see the history of links they’ve created so they can easily find and reuse links they have previously created.

   Best Practices:
 1. You are required to build with either Nodejs(TypeScript),, Goland or Python.
 2. Ensure you are validating the URL to be a valid url before creating a shortened version of it.
 This is to prevent broken links.